jgiambona/fancy-tar/README.md

 - ✅ Self-testing with interactive password prompts (`--self-test`)
 - 🔄 Desktop notifications and folder opening
 - 🧹 Automatic cleanup of temporary files
+- 📑 **Split archive support:** Prints a summary of all split parts, checks for missing/empty parts, provides reassembly instructions, and handles errors and user prompts for existing parts.

+## Why Use fancy-tar?
+- No need to remember complex tar/zip/7z commands
+- Automatic progress bars and file counts
+- Safer, friendlier encryption and password handling
+- Smart defaults and parallel compression for speed
+- Unified interface for multiple archive formats

 ## 🚀 Installation